 The marks of the online test will be made available to the student right after the exam.
 The MET 2020 rank list for B.Tech was declared on August 17th and can be checked by logging in here.

 When and how will be the counselling process be conducted?

-The B.Tech counselling process will start shortly after the merit list announcement on August 16th.
+Registration for the B.Tech (General Category) counselling process will tentatively start on August 20th.
 The conduction of the counselling process will be online.
-Further instructions for the counselling and admission process will be made available to the students and parents shortly through their registered email address/mobile numbers.
+Confirmed dates and instructions for the counselling and admission process will be made available to the students and parents shortly through their registered email address/mobile numbers.